pamelafox/github-repo-maintainer-agent/README.md

 # GitHub Repository Maintenance Agent

 This repository provides an AI-powered agent for triaging failed Dependabot pull requests across your GitHub repositories.
 The agent uses [Pydantic AI](https://ai.pydantic.dev/) for LLM-based decisions and the GitHub API for repository, PR, and issue management.
-It can:

-- Find all repositories where you are an owner, maintainer, or collaborator (optionally filtered by organization)
-- For each open Dependabot PR with a failed check, create a new actionable issue
-- Assign the issue to GitHub Copilot (if available)
-- Avoid duplicate issues for the same PR
-- Log all actions for transparency

-Table of contents:

 * [Features](#features)
 * [Getting started](#getting-started)